bvillasen/blog/_posts/2019-01-07-project_summary.md

 ## The Project

-The goal of this project will be to identify the dark matter halos in a cosmological simulation and then do some analysis on the evolution and formation history  as well statistical analysis of all the halos in the simulation.
+The goal of this project will be to identify the dark matter halos in a cosmological simulation and then do some analysis on their evolution and formation history  as well statistical analysis of all the halos in the simulation.

 For the project: